 Prioritizing the Product Backlog

-One of the most popular methods for prioritizing work, whether it’s a feature set or a product backlog, is to use Weighted Shortest Job First or WSJF.
+One of the most popular methods for prioritizing work, whether it’s a feature set or a product backlog, is to use or WSJF.
 WSJF comes from Principles of Product Development Flow by Don Reinertsen and takes an economic view of the work.
 The intent is to provide an economic and objective view of the value of an item with an emphasis on the cost of delay (how much will it cost if we don’t do this).
 This can be very helpful when multiple stakeholders are engaged and avoids the “ugly baby” syndrome that commonly accompanies this.

 WIth the risk approach, the intent is to focus on reducing overall project risk by working the high-risk/high-priority items early and then finishing up with those items that are lower-value or that we very capable of completing.
 For my development work, this would often be creating dialogs or things that were very simple or that I had a lot of experience doing.
 Those were stories that had an estimate with a high confidence level.